 Verb אבל ('abel) is like the previous ones in that it describes a drive of liquid or semi-liquid elements along some collective course.
 It's often used to describe a collective mourning, which either happened in a procession or else contagious enough to drag others along.
 Nouns אבל ('ebel) and אבל ('abel) both mean mourning, but the latter is also the word for actual water stream or brook.
 In cognate languages this verb is used to describe the driving of camels.
 There is even a sporadically used adverb אבל ('abal), which in older texts expresses solemn affirmation (verily, truly, yes indeed I'm totally going along with you there) but later texts appear to put somewhat of a breaking force on the momentum ("yes!... but").

 The second part of the name Abel-mizraim is Mizraim, which is the Hebrew word for Egypt.
 The name Mizraim is probably a transliteration of a word out of another language, but as is it looks like a dual form of the word מצור (masor) means siege, entrenchment.
 It comes from a root group that consists of five identical roots of the form צור:

 For a meaning of the name Abel-mizraim, NOBSE Study Bible Name List reads Meadow Of Egypt, Jones' Dictionary of Old Testament Proper Names proposes Mourning Of The Egyptians and BDB Theological Dictionary suggests Meadow Of Egypt.
-But following the suggestion of HAW Theological Wordbook of the Old Testament about the meaning of the word אבל, the name Abel-mizraim may also mean Brook Of Egypt.
+But following the suggestion of HAW Theological Wordbook of the Old Testament about the meaning of the word אבל, the name Abel-mizraim may also mean Stream Of Egypt.